loki-pup/loki-pup.github.io/_posts/work.md

 mongoDB and vs code
 1. VS Code’s MongoDB extension (or Mongo shell output panel) only shows the first 20 results by default.
 It doesn’t mean MongoDB lost your data.
+2. Use .toArray() in the shell to see all results.